 Starring Shian Denovan (Sawney: Flesh of Man) and Matthew C. Vaughan, written by horror novelist Andrew Gallacher and directed by Dave Jackson, Cat Sick Blues is a feature length horror film that explores the soul-crushing grief we feel when our pets die.
-It also explores the horrors of the modern world and the daily grind.
-No, really.
-It does.
+It also explores the horrors of the modern world and the daily grind of internet hate and misogyny.

 Cat Sick Blues is a partly self-funded feature.
 For the remaining funds of its low budget, Phantasmes Video instigated a successful Kickstarter campaign.
 But its history began some years before.

-In its feature form, Cat Sick Blues was completed in late 2015 and has only just begun its journey to festivals around the globe.
+In its feature form, Cat Sick Blues was completed in early 2016 where it begun its journey to festivals around the globe.
 It won Best Australian Film at Melbourne’s Monster Fest and picked up several awards—Best Australian Film, Best Female Lead Performance (Shian Denovan) and Best Australian Director (Dave Jackson)—at Sydney’s A Night of Horror International Film Festival.
-We hope that it will be heading overseas in 2016.
+After its Australian debut, it has since played in festivals around the world.

-For regular updates on its progress and plenty of gory behind the scenes photos, like Cat Sick Blues on Facebook.
+For regular updates on its progress, like Cat Sick Blues on Facebook.